-- be safe for users and not have any sharp edges, hinges or other moving parts that could cause a hazard to users - allow access for all users, including those who use wheelchairs or mobility aids - be non-reflective - be strong, durable, weather resistant and designed for commercial outdoor use - not damage the footway and Council City property - be able to be readily removed and stored within the associated premises - be generally consistent with the character of the area.
+- be safe for users and not have any sharp edges, hinges or other moving parts that could cause a hazard to users - allow access for all users, including those who use wheelchairs or mobility aids - be non-reflective - be strong, durable, weather resistant and designed for commercial outdoor use - not damage the footway and City property - be able to be readily removed and stored within the associated premises - be generally consistent with the character of the area.

-5.5 Furniture and other items should have a colour or luminance contrast to allow them to be identified by pedestrians with low-vision.
-A luminance contrast of 30% is recommended.
+5.5 Furniture and other items must have a colour and luminance contrast of at least 30% to the street, to allow them to be identified by pedestrians with low-vision.
+For example, bright, reflective furniture on a dark, matte, street surface.